varkenvarken/spacetree/README.md

 - choose File->User preferences->Addons->Install from file and select the downloaded .zip, click install
 - don't forget to check the enable addon checkbox once it it is installed

+Likewise, when installing an even newer version (i.e. after you have replaced the distributed version) you need to make sure nothing remains in the user data folder, so you'll then have to perform the steps aboce for the directory:

+C:\Users\<username>\AppData\Roaming\Blender Foundation\Blender\2.69\scripts\addons

+(on Windows taht is, I am not sure where this lives exactly on Unix systems)

-If you want to enable it later it live in the Add Mesh section of the addons and is called 'SCA Tree generator'.
+If you want to enable the addon later, it lives in the Add Mesh section of the addons and is called 'SCA Tree generator'.

 To use the addon (in the 3DVIEW) click Add->Mesh->Add tree to scene, the options are in the toolbar panel (Ctrl-T)

 NOTE: the tree is generated at the position of the 3d cursor.
 If you don't see the tree, check that you can see the cursor.

-NOTE: generatin a tree can take quite some time, therefore the tree does NOT change immediately if you tweak an option.
+NOTE: generating a tree can take quite some time, therefore the tree does NOT change immediately if you tweak an option.
 You have to click the 'update tree' button to generate a new tree after you changed the settings.